Coursera Website Redesign

 Research Goals

-• To understand how engaged users’ feel with the current lecture watching experience
+• How engaged users’ feel with the current lecture watching experience

-• To understand user pain points, needs and goals around the current note taking experience
+• User pain points, needs and goals around the current note taking experience

 • Reveal any points of confusion with the note reviewing experience